Gathright Dam

 Gathright Dam is an earthen and rolled rock-fill embankment dam on the Jackson River 19 mi north of Covington, Virginia.
 The dam is 257 ft tall and 1310 ft long and has a controlled spillway within the structure's southern portion.
 It creates Lake Moomaw, which has a normal volume of 40 e9USgal.
 The dam serves flood control and recreational purposes and is operated by the U.S. Army Corps of Engineers.

 The Gathright Dam's intake tower contains nine portals that allow it to release water between reservoir depths of 12 to 87 ft.
 This allows the dam to manage the temperature and flow of water released downstream.
 This helps mitigate some of the negative environmental effects posed by the dam and manage fisheries downstream.

+Lake Moomaw is surrounded by protected forest land within the George Washington and Jefferson National Forests.
+The recreational areas of the lake include campgrounds, hiking trails, a manmade beach area, and boating launches.
+The lake is home to naturally occurring and stocked fish, including bass, trout, catfish, crappie and perch.

 History and construction

 The Gathright Dam was authorized by Congress with the Flood Control Act of 1946 to provide flood protection of industrial, commercial and residential properties along the Jackson and James Rivers, with immediate impact on Covington, Virginia.
 Benjamin Cline Moomaw, Jr., a Virginian businessman who was influential in gaining approval for the project and is known locally as "the Father of the Gathright Dam" is the namesake for the lake.
 The dam itself is named after Thomas Gathright, who owned the land that was flooded by the reservoir.

 Because of setbacks though, construction did not begin until 1974.
 The dam was finished in 1979 and that December, Lake Moomaw began to fill.
 The reservoir was filled by April 1982.
 Filling of the reservoir displaced the small town of Greenwood which had been located at what is now the southern part of Lake Moomaw.

 The reservoir reached its highest elevation in 1996 at 1598 ft above sea-level.

 Environmentalists and the EPA challenged the plan for construction on grounds that the scenic Kincade Gorge and important historical and archaeological sites would be destroyed by the lake.
-Contesting parties suggested that the dam was constructed for the benefit of the Westvaco paper plant downstream that relied on a regular flow of water to operate.
+Contesting parties suggested that the dam was constructed for the benefit of the Westrock paper mill downstream from the dam in Covington that relied on a regular flow of water to operate.